The EU decision-making process (20 March 2009, updated 1 March 2010)

 The Council votes on visa issues by qualified majority, which means that a proposal must garner 228 out of 309 votes.
 (The normal number of votes in the Council is 345, but the UK and Ireland are not voting on visa policy.
 The number of votes per country corresponds to its population.)

 Following a Council's vote, the legal act adopted is published in the Official Journal of the European Union: it usually takes around three weeks, but can also happen a bit faster if needed.
 This presupposes that the Council sent the text to lawyer-linguists before adoption so that they had enough time to check it and make sure it is legally sound.
-The amended Council Regulation 539/2001 with Macedonia, Montenegro and Serbia on the "white list” was published in the Official Journal of 18 December 2009 (L 336), and in the Official Journal of 14 December 2010 (L 329/1) when Albania and Bosnia followed suit.
+The amended Council Regulation 539/2001 with Macedonia, Montenegro and Serbia added on the "white list" was published in the Official Journal of 18 December 2009 (L 336) and the next version with Albania and Bosnia added was published in the Official Journal of 14 December 2010 (L 329/1).

-Most legal acts enter into force on the 20th day following the date of their publication in the EU's Official Journal, but in both cases the ministers stipulated that the amendments of Council Regulation 539/2001 should enter into force on the day following that of their publication in the Official Journal.
-And so the visa obligation for Macedonians, Montenegrins and Serbians was lifted on 19 December 2009, and fior Albanians and Bosnians on 15 December 2010.
+Most legal acts enter into force on the 20th day following the date of their publication in the EU's Official Journal, but in both cases the ministers stipulated that the amendment of Council Regulation 539/2001 should enter into force on the day following that of its publication in the Official Journal.
+And so the visa obligation for Macedonians, Montenegrins and Serbians was lifted on 19 December 2009, and for Albanians and Bosnians on 15 December 2010.

 The decision-making processes are defined in the EU Treaty.
 Under the Lisbon Treaty, the relevant article is 77 (2).
 Under the old Treaty, the relevant articles were 62 (2) (b) (i) and 67 (3).
 See the consolidated versions of the Treaty on the European Union and of the Treaty establishing the European Community.